-FIGURE 7 A view from Market Lane in , one 4 view Mued by the local community
+FIGURE 7 A view from Market Lane in Burston, one of 44 views valued by the local community

-- The NPPF indicates that planning policies and decisions should protect and enhance valued landscapes, recognising the intrinsic character and beauty of the countryside.
-There are some specific views and vistar within the DDNP area that are of particular importance to the local community. - A working group received to meach parish identified specific views they felt were important.
-Wider winions from the local community were sought as part of the 'Issues and O'co'c consultation in July/August 2020.
-Suggestions for other important local views were also aught as part of the consultation.
-These were reviewed by the working groups at 15 oject to additional community consultation.
-Some of the key views identified of residents in Diss are within the Conservation Area.
-It is noted that these will already have some protection. - Overall the DDNP seeks to protect 44 public views for future enjoyment.
-The intention is not to cop development within these views, but to ensure that their distinct character is retained.
+- 323 The NPPF indicates that planning policies and decisions should protect and enhance valued landscapes, recognising the intrinsic character and beauty of the countryside.
+There are some specific views and vistas within the DDNP area that are of particular importance to the local community. - 324 A working group of residents from each parish identified specific views they felt were important.
+Wider opinions from the local community were sought as part of the 'Issues and Options' consultation in July/August 2020.
+Suggestions for other important local views were also sought as part of the consultation.
+These were reviewed by the working groups and subject to additional community consultation.
+Some of the key views identified by residents in Diss are within the Conservation Area.
+It is noted that these will already have some protection. - 325 Overall, the DDNP seeks to protect 44 public views for future enjoyment.
+The intention is not to stop development within these views, but to ensure that their distinct character is retained.
 Within the views afforded protection through Policy 16, development that is overly intrusive or prominent will not be supported locally.
 Any proposals within these views will need to demonstrate that they are sited, designed and of a scale that does not significantly harm them. - 326 Supporting evidence, including illustrations, for all the views are given in the Key Views Assessment Report on the DDNP website.